 We pride ourselves on being New England’s most successful hot tub dealer that has been in business for over 30 years.
 Our total focus is hot tubs and Saunas.
 Our business is fully committed to all things hot tubs!
 Our staff is fully (and factory) trained – giving you the most knowledgeable team to help with water care and service issues.
 We are Home Relaxation Specialists.
 Our Team delivers an extraordinary experience by providing the highest quality products and services that create enthusiastic customers.

 Pricing will vary depending on availability, accessories, and promotions.
 Our spas range from 5k to 20k.
 We recommend speaking to a hot tub consultant to determine what options may be of interest to you and discuss model selection.
-You can shop online ( ), in the store ( ), or at your home ( ).
+You can make a Showroom Appointment, or shop in the convenience of your own home with a Free In-Home Consultation.

 The middle and top tier offer more features like variety of types of jets (giving different types of massage), upgrades in lighting and maintenance, than that of an entry level hot tub.
 They also carry a longer warranty.